supersjellie/openhab-smart-meter/README.md

 7. Install in openHAB the javascript scriping engine, see [documentation](https://www.openhab.org/addons/automation/jsscripting/)
 8. Install [nodeJS](https://nodejs.org/en) on your raspberry.

 More information, check my dutch [homepage](https://www.netsjel.nl/slimme-meter-1.html).
 English?
-Google Translate will be your friend :grin:
+Google Translate will be your friend.

 ## Create thing
 1. Create a new thing